DalbergDataInsights/spph-email-report/README.md

 Use your account name and password.
 Note!
 That if the new account is not outlook account, change the SMTP accordingly.
-Example: smtp-mail.outlook.com -> smtp.gmail.com for the gmail account.
+Example: smtp-mail.outlook.com -> smtp.gmail.com for the gmail account or smtp.mail.yahoo.com for yahoo.
 Note!
 You may need to allow access to less secure applications in your account settings if emails are distributed from the gmail account.

 ### HOW TO CHOOSE THE DATE <a name="third"></a>